yubbit/yubbit.github.io/posts/notes/_posts/2024-10-07-unity-netcode-webgl.md

 To fix that issue, I went with the hacky solution of modifying the package files directly, which is not at all best practice, but proved significantly easier than rewriting large sections of the Multiplayer utilities library.
-The file could be found in `Runtime/Multiplayer/Utils/MPConstants.cs`, where I simply set the `DTLS` constant to represent the string `wss` rather than `dtls`.
+The file found in `Runtime/Multiplayer/Modules/Connection/ConnectionModule.cs` controls the initial network configuration in any calls to `DaHandler.GetRelaySeverData`.
+Simply change the value from `MPConstants.DTLS` to the string `"wss"`.

+Additionally, WebGL does not allow users to use multithreaded async.
+One particular section of code does that in the Multiplayer library, when waiting for a join code after establishing a lobby.
+Check the file `Runtime/DistributedAuthority/ErrorMitigation/RetryPolicy.cs`, and look for references to `Task.Delay`, and replace these with the equivalent `UnityEngine.Awaitable.WaitForSecondsAsync(delayTime)`.

 With all that done, I was able to get a simple multiplayer demo working, linked [here](https://rsfor.ddns.net/files/UnityNetcodeSample/).